ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 3. In the list of results, identify the policy that you want to change (or remove).
 Make note of the policy's name.

-4. Run the **Set-InformationBarrierPolicy** cmdlet in the Office 365 Security & Compliance Center:
+4. To set the policy's status to inactive, run the **Set-InformationBarrierPolicy** cmdlet in the Office 365 Security & Compliance Center:

     `Set-InformationBarrierPolicy -Name "POLICYNAMEGOESHERE" -State "Inactive`

-5. Run the **Start-InformationBarrierPoliciesApplication** cmdlet in the Office 365 Security & Compliance Center:
+5. To apply the change (and make the policy inactive), run the **Start-InformationBarrierPoliciesApplication** cmdlet in the Office 365 Security & Compliance Center:

     `Start-InformationBarrierPoliciesApplication -POLICYNAMEGOESHERE`

+    It can take a while for the process to finish.

+6. WHAT IS NEXT...

 ## Related articles